aws-samples/aws-service-catalog-reference-architectures/README.md

 ./sc-vpc-ra-setup.py
 ```

-### Reference Blueprint Cleanup instructions

-1. Terminate all AWS Service Catalog Reference Blueprint provisioned products corresponding to your product.
-2. Remove all products from the portfolio.
-3. Remove all constraints from the portfolio.**
-3. Remove all access to users, groups and roles from the portfolio.
-4. Remove all shares associated with the portfolio.**
-4. Remove all tags from the portfolio.
-5. Remove all tagOptions from the portfolio.**
-5. Delete all products from AWS Service Catalog.
-5. Delete the porfolio from AWS Service Catalog.

 ## License

 * This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details